You are Warmly Invited to Attend

 |At the Event

-Doors open at 9:30 and we encourage students to arrive by 9:45 for tea and to transition from their drive.
+Doors open at 10:00 AM.
+Students are encourage to arrive by 10:15 AM for tea and to transition from their drive.

-Our Center has central air and heat so if you are sensitive to temperature changes please bring a shawl or other removable warm clothing.
+Our Center has central air so if you get cold easily please bring a shawl, socks and other layers of quiet warm clothing.